castep-docs/castep-docs/docs/documentation/Molecular_Dynamics/files.md

 ##The .md file

-The .md file is provided as a single source for the all the dynamical data produced by a CASTEP calculation.
+The .md file is provided as a single source for all the dynamical data produced by a CASTEP calculation.
 In all cases, data is printed in Hartree atomic units.
 Fortran formating data will be given here for all entries in this file for those who wish to import it into their own analysis codes.

+The CASTEP default behaviour is to record every single configuration in the .md file.
+This can therefore grow to quite a large size if doing a long MD run!
+The only exception to this, is if doing a non-DFT calculation, whereupon a sample of the configurations are written if `md_sample_iter`>0, otherwise no configurations are written.

 Note that unlike the .castep file, the .md file from a previous calculation with the same seedname will be overwritten, unless